hasanuzzamanbe/debug-log-watcher/debug-instructions.md

 3. **Event listeners**: Check if click handlers are attached
 4. **View switching**: Check if view state changes properly
 5. **Flex layout**: Check if CSS flex properties are correct

+## dev debug
+# Debug main process
+npm start -- --inspect=9229

+# Or with breakpoints
+npm start -- --inspect-brk=9229

+Then open Chrome and go to: chrome://inspect